ashantamil2010-cell/electric-learns/README.md

 ## 🎓 Learning Path

-The projects are numbered in recommended order — each one builds on concepts from the last:
+The projects are numbered in the order I built them — each one builds on concepts from the last:

 1. **Blink** teaches you outputs and timing
 2. **Pushbutton** adds inputs and decision-making